mosra/m.css/pelican-plugins/m/test/dox/page.rst

 -   :dox:`Link to nonexistent name with custom title will be just text <nonExistent()>`
 -   Link to a section that doesn't have a title will keep the ID (this *may* break on tagfile update, watch out): :dox:`corrade-cmake-add-test`
+-   Link to index page without title will have the tag file basename:
+    :dox:`corrade`